 There are accreditation bodies that provide guidance and format in creating a quality manual document.
 The risk is that the manual could veer away from your laboratory’s ideas and point of view.
 On the bright side, assessors could easily understand this format.

 To help you get started, QSE Academy has prepared this list to guide you in creating a quality manual.
-You can also acquire our toolkits that will save you time in writing an ISO 17025 compliant quality manual.
+You can also acquire our toolkits that will save you time in writing an ISO/IEC 17025 compliant quality manual.

 THE BASICS OF WRITING A QUALITY MANUAL